 Microvascular ischemic disease can lead to stroke, heart attack, dementia, and even death.
 It does not cause any symptoms in the early stages, so the best way to prevent these complications is by preventing damage to small blood vessels.
 Follow the above preventive measures, which will not only prevent this disease but most of the chronic and life-threatening diseases.
 For more information on this condition, consult a doctor online.

-Do you have a question on Microvascular Complications or ?Ask a Doctor Online
+Do you have a question on Depression or Hypertension?Ask a Doctor Online